cplank/Today-s-Play/README.md

     maxEvents(optional) - limit the number of events returned from Ticket Master

 ### Functionality: ###
-    The entry point(renderTMEvents) does minimal validation of input parameters prior to proceeeding.
-A TM music discovery query string is then created based on renderTMEents inputs.
+The entry point (renderTMEvents) does minimal validation of input parameters prior to proceeding.
+A TM music discovery query string is then created based on renderTMEvents inputs.
 An AJAX call is then made to TM to obtain events based on our requested parameters.
-Once the response is returned, our renderTMEvents calls an internal function called createEvent(response) , passing it the TM response returned from the AJAX call.
-    The createEvent() is responsible for looping through all TM events, and extracting information from each event into ArtistObject.
-Once the ArtistObject is extracted, ArtistObject is then pushed into the TMEvents array.
+Once the response is returned, our renderTMEvents calls an internal function called createEvent(response), passing it the TM response returned from the AJAX call.
+The createEvent() is responsible for looping through all TM events, an extracting information from each event into ArtistObject.
+Once the ArtistObject is extracted, ArtistObject is thten pushed into the TMEvents array.
 Once all events have been processed, TMEvent object is returned to the calling function.

 ### What was learned:###
 Data returned from TM isn't consistent so try/catch exception handling had to be added.
 For some events , multiple artists were listed in the venue name in comma separated format.
 Code was added to parse this particular scenario.
 Warm up bands